Confinement-induced collective motion in suspensions of run-and-tumble particles: Results

-As domain \textbf{I} is the thrust of the band, the counter-flow of particles represented in domain\textbf{III} is the facilitator of its motion.
-If particles in domain \textbf{III} could not flow through the lower part of the band, it would lead to the accumulation of particles opposing to the band's motion in its frontal part, ending up in a clogging state.
-Particles in domain \textbf{III} are able to find their way out of the band due to the presence of the obstacles that comprise two stable positions for active particles with a height difference (convex and concave gaps), which facilitate hopping and sliding.
-This is confirmed by simulations of confined active suspensions inside channels with two flat walls, where only clogging states form (See \horacio{\textbf{Figure S1}}).
+As \horacio{domain \textbf{II}} is the thrust of the band, the counter-flow of particles represented in domain \textbf{III} is the facilitator of its motion.
+If particles in domain \textbf{III} could not flow through the lower part of the band, \horacio{usually because of an internal rearrangement of the band's structure,} it would lead to the accumulation of particles opposing to the band's motion in its frontal part, \horacio{balancing out the thrust force exerted by domain \textbf{II} and, in consequence,} ending up in a clogging state. \horacio{ A detailed study on the dynamics of the traveling-clogging transition is left for future work.} Particles in domain \textbf{III} are able to find their way out of the band due to the presence of the obstacles that comprise two stable positions for active particles with a height difference (convex and concave gaps), which facilitate hopping and sliding.
+This is confirmed by simulations of confined active suspensions inside channels with two flat walls, where only clogging states form (see \textbf{Figure S1}).

-Since the motion of the bands implies two currents of particles moving in opposite directions- domains \textbf{I} and \textbf{II} in the band's direction and \textbf{III} in the opposite direction - it somehow resembles the tracked locomotion performed by some vehicles, although both currents move at different speeds (as will be discussed later in Fig. \ref{sec:fluxes}).
+Since the motion of the bands implies two currents of particles moving in opposite directions- domains \textbf{I} and \textbf{II} in the band's direction and \textbf{III} in the opposite direction - it somehow resembles the tracked locomotion performed by some vehicles, although both currents move at different speeds (as will be discussed later in Fig. \ref{fig:Fluxes}).
 Thus, we name this new type of collective motion \textit{confinement-induced tracked locomotion}.

 Active systems are well known to exhibit strong finite size effects, especially those forming traveling structures \cite{kursten2020dry,chate2020dry,fernandez2025dynamics}.
 With the intention of testing the robustness of our results, we perform simulations setting the conditions we expect a traveling band, but for channels with $ l_p< L_x < 10l_p$.
 We observe that the traveling bands are still formed and move following the same mechanism described above.
-However, the traveling bands are stable in a shorter length scale and thus more difficult to analyze \horacio{\textbf{See Fig. S3}}.
-We are interested in characterizing and unraveling the mechanism of \textit{confinement-induced tracked locomotion}, so we set the simulations at conditions at which we can observe it for longer time scales ($L_x \in [790, 1000]$) to have statistically significant results.
+However, the traveling bands are stable in a shorter time scale and thus more difficult to analyze (see \textbf{Fig. S3}). \horacio{The reason behind this reduced stability is the formation of many traveling bands within the long microchannel, some of them moving in opposite directions, that eventually collide to form clogs}.